Creation ex nihilo

 According to Aquinas, following Aristotle, all concrete beings in the world are “hylomorphic” (from the Greek for matter, hylé, and form, morphé), that is, comprised of a union of form and matter (however, both of these terms mean something different to Aquinas than their modern conceptions).
 “Form” is not easy to explain to the modern mind and is not a “thing,” but rather a principle that expresses the essence or “whatness” of a thing.

 The ideas of “form” and “formal cause” actually makes much sense in contemporary physics.
-The equations of natural laws (known by science) represent the form given to matter, which in turn conforms to the equations.
+The equations of natural laws (known by science and expressed through “formal” mathematics) represent the form given to matter, which in turn conforms to the equations.
 No “matter” exists in modern physics that is not already so “informed.”
+It would not seem odd to a modern physicist to think of all matter as being “dressed by form.”
+Quantum fields are manifestations of form.
 Form inheres in all things.
 The “form” provides the “formal cause” of a thing.
-Examples of form discussed in the class are the hydrogen atom (the simplest atom) and the DNA molecule, both of which exhibit enmattered form.
+Illustrations of form discussed in the class included the hydrogen atom (the simplest atom) and the DNA molecule, both of which exhibit enmattered form.

 Knowing what Aquinas means by “form” helps to make sense of what he says regarding secondary causes and “information” (in his On the Power of God, 3.1)